pytroll/satpy/doc/source/overview.rst

 Data chunks
 -----------

-The usage of dask as ground layer for Satpy's operation means that the underlying data is chunked, that is cut in smaller pieces that can then be processed in parallel.
+The usage of dask as the foundation for Satpy's operation means that the underlying data is chunked, that is cut in smaller pieces that can then be processed in parallel.
 (Information on dask's chunking can be found in the dask documentation here: https://docs.dask.org/en/stable/array-chunks.html)